In early April a dejected-looking Kurt Wisner posted a video in front of an empty van.

 When Compass laid off 15 percent of all its employees in March, a notice filed with the California employment department revealed that managers of various titles — agent experience, construction, strategic growth, associate marketing — got a pink slip.

 But office managers interviewed say those positions are not like managers at other brokerages (numerous messages left with Compass went unreturned).
-Traditionally, there is one manager per office, and they are jack-of-all-trades, doing “sales training, contract, deal doctoring, legal, and administrative,” said Colin Keenan, vice president and general manager of Westside Estate Agency.
+Traditionally, there is one manager per office, and they are jack-of-all-trades, doing “sales training, contract, deal doctoring, legal, and administrative,” said Colin Keenan, the managing broker of Westside Estate Agency.

 The majority of brokerages maintain the practice of one do-it-all manager per office.
 But some bigger brokerages created an alternative of specialists, a strategy Keller Williams is credited with pioneering.
 The Austin-based brokerage began shifting 15 years ago from all-purpose managers to specialists with specific tasks like legal compliance or accounting.